 • Send resulting Doppler solutions to the associated MCC (Mission Control Center).

-Satellite Payloads (GEO Space Segment)
+Sensor Complement (GEO Space Segment)

 The GEOSAR system consists of 406 MHz repeaters carried on board various geostationary satellites, and the associated ground facilities, called GEOLUTs, which process the satellite signal.
 As of 2008, the GEOSAR system is composed of the following spacecraft: 2 GOES satellites of NOAA, MSG-1 (Meteosat-8) of EUMETSAT, and INSAT-3A of ISRO.